 Dani: Sarah, thank you so much for being here.
 Let’s start by having you introduce yourself.

 Sarah Shaoul: Absolutely.
-My name is Sarah Shaoul and I host the podcast, "Grief, Gratitude and Greatness," where we explore the different ways that people grieve, the gratitude that allows us to persevere and the greatness that we expect that we discover along the way.
+My name is Sarah Shaoul and I host the podcast, "Grief, Gratitude and Greatness," where we explore the different ways that people grieve, the gratitude that allows us to persevere and the greatness that we discover along the way.

 I can tell you a little bit about how I came into this work.
 Actually, I was a small business owner most of my adult life.
 I had retail stores, and I love engaging with other people, but I really was never paying attention to grief.